Arindam-Mondal/FinanceManager/README.md

 # FinanaceManager
-App to manage expense and incode
+App to manage expense and income